 Caregiver in Healthcare (VIG)

-The Dutch VIG training consists of three parts: hospital care, elderly care and care for the disabled.
-When assessing your application, we will look at whether you have training or experience in all three of these components.
-If one is missing, you often have to do an additional internship.
-Finding an internship in your area can be difficult.
+The Dutch VIG training consists of several areas, such as elderly care and mental healthcare.
+In addition, there are several competencies developed during the training, such as working according to a care plan and communication skills.
+The commission compares the curriculum you have followed with the Dutch VIG training.
+If there are too many discrepancies, you often have to do an additional internship.
+Finding an internship near where you live can be difficult.
 You can therefore also choose to take the vocational learning path (BBL).
 This is a course with a combination of work and learning.
 You will then obtain a Dutch VIG diploma in just over two years and earn a salary in the meantime.

 Healthcare psychologist and psychotherapist

-In the Netherlands, the healthcare psychologist (GZ psychologist) is a specialization that takes approximately two years after the master's program in psychology.
-This is really different from most other countries.
-It often turns out that additional training is necessary because a foreign master's degree differs too much from the Dutch training.
+In the Netherlands, the healthcare psychologist (GZ-psychologist) is a specialization after completing a master's program in psychology and lasts approximately two years.
+This is very different from most other countries.
+Additional training is often required because a foreign master's degree differs too much from the Dutch training.
 In addition, in the Netherlands there is a difference between work guidance and working under supervision.
-The latter form is often missing in foreign courses.
+The latter is often missing in foreign courses.
 Please note that your diploma cannot be recognized immediately.

 Nurse

-In the Netherlands, people are broadly trained to become a general nurse.
-When assessing your application, we will check whether you have training or experience in all areas.
-If one is missing, you will need to take additional training or do an internship.
-This often concerns care for the disabled (GGZ) or care for the elderly (VTT).
+In the Netherlands, the training to become a nurse is extensive.
+Before your application is submitted to the commission, you undergo an assessment.
+The result of the assessment determines if you will need to do additional training or internship.
+This additional training is in one or more areas of healthcare.
 These internships are not always easy to find.
 It is also possible to apply for recognition as a caregiver in individual health care (VIG) with a foreign nursing diploma.
 You can also apply for both professions at the same time.
-Also you can choose to do the work-based learning pathway (BBL).
+Another option is to follow the work-based learning pathway (BBL).
 This is a training with a combination of work and study.
-You will then obtain a Dutch VIG diploma in just over two years and earn a salary in the meantime.
+You will then obtain a Dutch VIG diploma in just over two years while earning a salary.

 Dentist

-If the application has a negative outcome, some dentists choose to apply for recognition as a registered dental hygienist.
+If the application has a negative result, some dentists choose to apply for recognition as a registered dental hygienist.
 In the Netherlands this is also a protected profession.
-If you apply for recognition as a dental hygienist, your dental training will be compared with the Dutch dental hygienist training.
-Our experiences show that the differences are often so big, that this application is also rejected.
+If you apply for recognition as a dental hygienist, your training as a dentist will be compared with the Dutch dental hygienist training.
+It is our experience that the differences are often too big therefore this application is also rejected.
 Or that many internships and courses still have to be completed to be recognized.
 A second option is to register for a dental hygienist training program with possible exemptions for certain components.

-There are a certain number of training places each year (numerus fixus).
-You will then participate with Dutch students in the selection for a training place.
-This is often a draw.
+IMPORTANT: There are a fixed number of training places each year.
+You will then be placed in the same pool as Dutch students in the selection for a training place.
+The selection is often a done through a lottery system.

 Doctor

 In the Netherlands, your basic education (bachelor's or master's) and your specialty are assessed separately.
 All knowledge of a basic doctor is tested in an assessment (a kind of test).
-This may mean that you are also asked questions and cases about topics that you learned during your studies, but don't work with anymore.
-Are you not passing some parts of the assessment?
+This may mean that you are also asked questions and cases about topics that you learned during your studies, but you do not use this knowledge in your current work.
+Are you not fulfilling some parts of the assessment?
 This may then mean that you will have to undertake additional training in the form of an internship in a Dutch hospital.
-Arranging internships is often experienced as difficult.
-You will then enter together with regular Dutch students.
+Arranging internships is often experienced as difficult as you are in the same pool as Dutch medical students.

 Pharmacist